noah-sec/project-descriptions/vuln-program.md

 - <b>Level 3:</b>
   - <b>Higher-Level Protection of CUI Against Advanced Persistent Threats:</b> Provide an annual affirmation verifying compliance with the 24 identified requirements from NIST SP 800-172

 The vulnerability management capability component of the security program aligns with CMMC Level 2 requirements for NIST SP 800-171 under the Risk Assessment category under the Vulnerability Monitoring and Scanning subcategory.
-Extra security requirements for Level 3 don't fall under the scope of this program component.
+Extra security requirements for Level 3 (NIST SP 800-172) don't fall under the scope of this program component.

 <b>CMMC Phases:</b> CMMC assessment requirements will be implemented using a four-phase plan over three years.
 The phases add CMMC Level requirements incrementally, starting with self-assessments in Phase 1 and ending with full implementation of program requirements in Phase 4.
 - <b>Phase 1:</b>